Ahead: What the evidence has to say about when babies can safely sleep with a lovey

 They advise, “Keep soft objects, loose bedding, or any objects that could increase the risk of entrapment, suffocation, or strangulation out of the baby’s sleep area.”

-It’s safest to wait until your child is sleeping in a toddler bed, which is a non-enclosed space.
+It’s safest to wait until your child is sleeping in a toddler bed, which is a non-enclosed space, to introduce a lovey for sleep.
 Toddler beds may be used starting at 15 months.

 I’m going to show you an impactful video in just a moment.